DovetailSoftware/l10n/README.md

 -- use ExportLocalizedHGBSTListElement.js code for used-defined pop-up list(s)<br/>
 -- language code must be specified in xx-XX format.
 If a language has only the xx symbol e.g. "af" for Afrikaans, use "af-AF".<br/>
 -- a list is exported whole, no individual elements can be selected<br/>
--- each list exports to a separate file named list-name_GBST_locale.csv or list-name_HGBST_locale.csv.
+-- each list exports to a separate file named list-name_GBST_locale.txt or list-name_HGBST_locale.txt.
 2. modify exported file by adding a localized value at the end of each line of your choice.
 The value should be in a language indicated by locale code.<br/>
 Important: <br/>
 -- the file is encoded in Unicode format to allow language-specific characters.<br/>
--- use MS Excel or proper text editor capable of handling Unicode-encoded files.<br/>
+-- use proper text editor capable of handling Unicode-encoded files.<br/>
 -- do not convert the file to other encoding method to avoid data loss/misrepresentation.
 3. import a list:<br/>
 -- use ImportLocalizedGBSTListElement.js code for Clarify list(s)<br/>